-The District is recording the depreciation and amortization expense related to capital and leased assets.
+The District is recording the depreciation and amortization expense related to capital, leased and subscription IT assets.
 The detail of the changes in capital and right-to-use leased assets for the year is included in the notes to the financial statements as Note 7.

-Statement of Cash Flows for the Years Ended June 30, 2022 and 2021
+Statement of Cash Flows for the Years Ended June 30, 2023 and 2022